vapoursynth/bestsource/README.md

 ### Windows Compilation

-On Windows the easiest way to compile the the dependencies is to use [vcpkg](https://vcpkg.io) to install `ffmpeg[avcodec,avdevice,avfilter,avformat,swresample,swscale,zlib,bzip2,core,dav1d,lcms,gpl,version3,lzma,nvcodec,qsv,openssl,xml2]:x64-windows-static` and `xxhash:x64-windows-static`.
+On Windows the easiest way to compile the the dependencies is to use [vcpkg](https://vcpkg.io) to install `ffmpeg[avcodec,avdevice,avfilter,avformat,swresample,swscale,zlib,bzip2,core,dav1d,gpl,version3,lzma,nvcodec,qsv,openssl,xml2]:x64-windows-static` and `xxhash:x64-windows-static`.
+Do however note that this is without Little CMS2 support.
 Use the latest version of Visual Studio.
 It should automatically find all the required libraries if you used vcpkg.

 ### Linux and MacOS Compilation